I’ll cut to the chase: In my search for the best travel tripod, I think I’ve found a new favorite.

 Instead of bells and whistles, they’ve focused their attention on making a straightforward, no-nonsense compact travel tripod with unusually high construction quality.
 And with a load capacity of 25 pounds, it’s a good fit for a DSLR or mirrorless setup.

 It’s not going to be an ideal choice for everyone.
-Aside from the budget issues–because, let’s face it, there are very good travel tripods available that are much cheaper–the absence of a center column means that it tops out at about 48 inches.
+Aside from the budget issues–because, let’s face it, there are very good travel tripods available that are much cheaper–the absence of a center column means that it tops out at about 48 inches (about 1.2 meters).
 Some people will prefer a taller tripod.

 The TFC-14 is priced at $795.